 When to Go to Brisbane

-Early October in Australia is the shoulder travel season and a great time to avoid higher costs and tourist crowds, which I mention in my Australia travel tips.
-When I was in Brisbane in October the weather was amazing – sunny with highs in the 70’s F (25 -26 C) during the day that didn’t dip far in the evening.
+Touted for its fabulous weather year-round, early October in Australia is the shoulder travel season and a great time to avoid higher costs and tourist crowds, which I mention in my Australia travel guide.
+When I was in Brisbane (after Cairns and Noosa) in October the weather was amazing – sunny with highs in the 70’s F (25 -26 C) during the day that didn’t dip far in the evening.

 If you’re on a budget, try to book further in advance to open up more accommodation options at cheaper prices.

-Brisbane has many sights to see and activities to do, like the Wheel of Brisbane, the Botanic Gardens, South Bank Parkland, river cruises, the Queensland Gallery of Modern Art, Mt.
+The capital of Australia, and third largest city, Brisbane has many sights to see and activities to do, like the Wheel of Brisbane, the Botanic Gardens, South Bank Parkland, river cruises, the Queensland Gallery of Modern Art, Mt.
 Coot-tha and more!
 Brisbane is also very walkable.
-If you stay within the central business district (CBD), as I recommend (our hotel was on Turbot Street just minutes from the river), you can enjoy much of what Brisbane has to offer on foot alone.
+I recommend you stay within the central business district (CBD) (my hotel was on Turbot Street just minutes from the river), so you can enjoy much of what Brisbane has to offer on foot.
 Brisbane is well-designed with its many pedestrian paths, bridges and riverside esplanades.

-One Day in Brisbane - 10 Free Activities
+Spend One Day in Brisbane with These 10 Free Activities

-Now that you know where to stay and how to get around, why not enjoy FREE things to see in Brisbane?
-Here are 10 FUN things to do and see on foot for your incredible one day in Brisbane – all for FREE!
+Now that you know where to stay and how to get around, why not enjoy free things to see in Brisbane?
+Here are 10 fun things to do and see on foot for an incredible day in Brisbane.

 1 – Brisbane City Botanic Gardens